 At Jones, EVERYTHING is workforce training.
 Our goal is to develop a flexible, responsive training system that creates a multiple entry/exit career pathway that enables a participant to receive college transcribed credit for non-credit, credentialed training by using innovative and engaging delivery methods.

-Mississippi Online Workforce College (MSOWC) is a fully-online, self-paced learning platform that is supported by the Mississippi Community Colleges and designed to help people gain work-ready skills.
-In addition, MSOWC will help employers deliver and track online pre-hire and professional development training for their organization.LEARN MORE
+The Online Workforce College (OWC) is a fully-online, self-paced learning platform that is supported by Jones College and Mississippi Community College Board and designed to help people gain work-ready skills.
+In addition, the OWC will help employers deliver and track online pre-hire and professional development training for their organization.LEARN MORE

 The Adult Education Department of Jones College provides opportunities for individuals to improve basic skills, obtain a high school equivalency, and proceed to college or the workforce.
 We offer customizable career pathways to meet the individual needs of each student.LEARN MORE